chrisvarga/durin/readme.md

-get  <key>          // get the value of a key del  <key>          // delete a key and its value keys [prefix]       // display keys starting with prefix
+get  <key>          // get the value of a key del  <key>          // delete a key and its value keys [prefix]       // display keys starting with prefix json <prefix>       // display keys and values of keys starting with prefix
 ```

 ## Examples